-- Community Supervision has begun a phased-in approach to re-opening operations across the State.
-In accordance with the NY FORWARD guidance, we have allowed the bureaus to begin re-opening on a regional basis consistent with the NY FORWARD regional Control Center process in regions that have been approved for Phase 2.
-Each bureau's re-opening within an approved NY FORWARD designated region will be continually re-evaluated within each reopening phase: - o The bureaus have begun to take office reports incrementally in a multi-phased approach; - All staff and parolees are required to wear a mask during the office reports; - A scheduling system will be used for each bureau(s); - Each parolee is scheduled at a rate of one per 30-minute block; - Report days have been increased, and report hours expanded, as needed, to minimize density;

-- o Staff and parolee are required to wear a mask during in-person interviews; - Staff monitor and screen all staff, visitors and parolees in accordance with current COVID-19 policy; and - Waiting rooms have been demarcated for social distancing.
+- Community Supervision will take a phased-in approach to re-opening operations across the State.
+In accordance with the NY FORWARD guidance, we will allow the bureaus to begin reopening on a regional basis consistent with the NY FORWARD regional Control Center process in regions that have been approved for Phase 2.
+Each bureau's re-opening within an approved NY FORWARD designated region will be continually re-evaluated within each re-opening phase: - The bureaus will begin to take office reports incrementally in a multi-phased approach; - All staff and parolees will be required to wear a mask during the office reports; - A scheduling system will be used for each bureau(s); - o Each parolee will be scheduled at a rate of one per 30-minute block; - Report days will be increased, and report hours expanded, as needed, to minimize density; - Staff and parolee will wear a mask during in-person interviews; - Staff will monitor and screen all staff, visitors and parolees in accordance with current COVID-19 policy; and - Waiting rooms will be demarcated for social distancing.